 All Media and Communications undergraduate students undertake an internship with a media organisation in their final year of their degree.
 They possess the training and skills required for entry into areas such as print, broadcast and online media, and media relations.

 Students from our Postgraduate Placements Program (pdf, 158KB) are well placed to work across a range of industries including book publishing, radio, and public relations.
 The program is open to Master degree students in Health Communication, Media Practice, Publishing, and Strategic Public Relations.

-Please contact our internships officer to arrange a placement.
+Please contact our media internships officer to enquire about hosting an internship.

 Professional experience is a central component of all teacher-education and social work programs at the University of Sydney.